valITino/SOC-9000/docs/BEGINNER-GUIDE.md

 ## 7. Verify VMware host‑only networks

-Run `pwsh -File .\scripts\host-prepare.ps1` to auto-create the required VMnets (uses `vmnetcfgcli.exe`).
-After it completes, open **VMware Workstation → Edit → Virtual Network Editor** and confirm the following networks exist:
+Run `pwsh -File .\scripts\host-prepare.ps1` to auto-create the required VMnets (uses `vmnetcfg.exe` or `vnetlib.exe` when available).
+If automation isn't possible, the script opens **Virtual Network Editor** and waits for you to confirm these networks exist:

    - `VMnet20` → 172.22.10.0/24 (MGMT)
    - `VMnet21` → 172.22.20.0/24 (SOC)